aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 #### Being a good citizen

-Using Response hooks can add subtle improvements to manipulating returned data from idempotent operations, but also add significant complexity if you're not careful.
+When using response hooks to manipulate returned data from idempotent operations, it's important to follow best practices to avoid introducing complexity or issues.
+Keep these guidelines in mind:

-Keep the following in mind when authoring hooks for Idempotency utility:

-1. **Response hook works exclusively when operations are idempotent.** Carefully consider the logic within the `Response hook` and prevent any attempt to access the key from relying exclusively on idempotent operations.
+1. **Response hook works exclusively when operations are idempotent.** The hook will not be called when an operation is not idempotent, or when the idempotent logic fails.

-2. **Catch your own exceptions.** Catch and handle known exceptions to your logic.
+2. **Catch and Handle Exceptions.** Your response hook code should catch and handle any exceptions that may arise from your logic.
+Unhandled exceptions will cause the Lambda function to fail unexpectedly.

-3. **Watch out when you are decorating the Lambda Handler and using the Response hook.** If you don't catch and handle exceptions in your `Response hook`, your function might not run properly.
+3. **Keep Hook Logic Simple** Response hooks should consist of minimal and straightforward logic for manipulating response data.
+Avoid complex conditional branching and aim for hooks that are easy to reason about.

 ## Compatibility with other utilities